SourceDoctor/puppet-librenms/README.md

 ```

 * `url` Url how to get access to Seafile Server.
 Default: ''
-* `username` Login to Seafile Server.
+* `login` Login to Seafile Server.
 It is important that used Login has admin privileges.
 Otherwise most API calls will be denied.
 Default: ''
 * `password` Password to the configured login.
 Default: ''
-* `account_identifier` Defines how user accounts are listed in RRD Graph.
+* `identifier` Defines how user accounts are listed in RRD Graph.
 Options are: name, email.
 Default: name
 * `hide_monitoring_account` With this Boolean you can hide the Account which you use to access Seafile API.
 Default: true